 BET has also been central to the study of emotional expression.
 It was a focus, of course, of Darwin, who was an inspiration of the rich literature that we summarize here.
 In the simplest of terms, Basic Emotion Theory posits that nonverbal expressions of emotion share five properties.
-1) They are brief, coherent patterns of behavior that tend to covary with distinct subjective experiences; 2) they signal the current emotional state, intentions, and/or assessment of the eliciting situation of the individual; 3) they manifest some degree of cross-cultural similarity in both production and recognition; 4) they find evolutionary precursors in the behaviors of other mammals in contexts similar to the contexts humans encounter (e.g., when signaling adversarial or cooperative intentions); and 5) they tend to covary with emotion-related physiological responses (Ekman & Davidson, 1994; Hess & Fischer, 2013; Keltner & Haidt, 2001; Keltner & Lerner, 2010; Matsumoto et al., 2008; Shariff & Tracy, 2011).
+(1) They are brief, coherent patterns of behavior that tend to covary with distinct subjective experiences; (2) they signal the current emotional state, intentions, and/or assessment of the eliciting situation of the individual; (3) they manifest some degree of cross-cultural similarity in both production and recognition; (4) they find evolutionary precursors in the behaviors of other mammals in contexts similar to the contexts humans encounter (e.g., when signaling adversarial or cooperative intentions); and (5) they tend to covary with emotion-related physiological responses (Ekman and Davidson 1994; Hess and Fischer 2013; Keltner and Haidt 2001; Keltner and Lerner 2010; Matsumoto et al. 2008; Shariff and Tracy, 2011).

-A first wave of BET-inspired studies on emotional expression find their provenance in the studies of Ekman and Friesen in New Guinea (Ekman, Sorenson, & Friesen, 1969), with which many are now familiar, but whose details are worth recalling.
-Using still photographs of prototypical emotional facial expressions, Ekman and Friesen were able to document some degree of universality in the production and recognition of a limited set of "basic" emotions, including anger, fear, happiness, sadness, disgust, and surprise (for review, see Matsumoto et al., 2008).
-This study inspired hundreds like it, and led to the replicated finding that observers could reliably identify with some degree of consistency these six emotions in static photos of facial muscle configurations (Elfenbein & Ambady, 2001).
+A first wave of BET-inspired studies on emotional expression find their provenance in the studies of Ekman and Friesen in New Guinea (Ekman et al. 1969), with which many are now familiar, but whose details are worth recalling.
+Using still photographs of prototypical emotional facial expressions, Ekman and Friesen were able to document some degree of universality in the production and recognition of a limited set of "basic" emotions, including anger, fear, happiness, sadness, disgust, and surprise (for review, see Matsumoto et al. 2008).
+This study inspired hundreds like it, and led to the replicated finding that observers could reliably identify with some degree of consistency these six emotions in static photos of facial muscle configurations (Elfenbein and Ambady 2002).

-Clearly there is much more to emotional expression - both in the behavior people emit and how they judge it - than matching static images of facial muscle movement configurations to words or situations (as in the original Ekman and Friesen work).
+Clearly there is much more to emotional expression-both in the behavior people emit and how they judge it-than matching static images of facial muscle movement configurations to words or situations (as in the original Ekman and Friesen work).
 People clearly express emotions in more ways than in facial muscle movements, and rely on more than just single words or scenarios to make sense of emotional expression.
 The Ekman and Friesen work inspired several robust critiques.
-Questions have been raised about biases in the forced choice paradigms, the robustness of those results from forced studies, and the reliance upon such exaggerated, stereotypical expressions (Russell, 1994; Matsumoto & Hwang, 2017; Nelson & Russell, 2013).
-Reviews have revealed that the relationship between self-reports of subjective experience and facial muscle movements is more modest than perhaps assumed in BET (Duran,

-Reisenzen, & Fernandez-Dols, 2017).
-More recent data raises questions about the degree to which people from remote cultures actually recognize emotion in static photos of the six emotions (Crivelli et al., 2016).
-Particularly generative is Fridlund's critique of BET, summarized in his Behavioral Ecological theory (BECV, see Fridlund, 1991, this volume).
-Fridlund's theorizing, steeped in evolutionary accounts of nonhuman display, argues that human facial displays did not evolve to signal interior feeling, as presupposed in BET, but social intentions or motives instead (see Parkinson, 2005, for a detailed review of BET and BECV claims).
+Questions have been raised about biases in the forced choice paradigms, the robustness of those results from forced studies, and the reliance upon such exaggerated, stereotypical expressions (Russell 1994; Matsumoto and Hwang 2017; Nelson and Russell 2013).
+Reviews have revealed that the relationship between self-reports of subjective experience and facial muscle movements is more modest than perhaps assumed in BET (Duran et al. 2017).
+More recent data raises questions about the degree to which people from remote cultures actually recognize emotion in static photos of the six emotions (Crivelli et al. 2016).
+Particularly generative is Fridlund's critique of BET, summarized in his Behavioral Ecological theory (BECV, see Fridlund 1991, this volume).
+Fridlund's theorizing, steeped in evolutionary accounts of nonhuman display, argues that human facial displays did not evolve to signal interior feeling, as presupposed in BET, but social intentions or motives instead (see Parkinson 2005, for a detailed review of BET and BECV claims).
 This theorizing has inspired studies of how people infer intentions, feelings, and appraisals from expressive behavior, which we consider later.